elringus/unity-raw-input/README.md

 Will only work on Windows platform.

-Only keyboard and mouse buttons (right, left and middle) input is detected.
+Only keyboard and mouse input is detected.

 ## Installation